About SAAM 2026

 Exposing one’s genitals or naked body to others without consent,

-Nonconsensual image sharing and/or coercion (including AI-generated imagery)
+Nonconsensual image sharing

-Words and actions of a sexual nature against a person’s will and without their consent.
+Words and actions of a sexual nature against a person’s will and without their consent

 Statistics show: